bushaHQ/Contra/README.md

-# Centa
+# Contra

 ![coverage][coverage_badge]
 [![License: MIT][license_badge]][license_link]

-Centa is a minimal internal package designed to manage the MVC (Model-View-Controller) architecture within our app.
+Contra is a minimal internal package designed to manage the MVC (Model-View-Controller) architecture within our app.
 It is currently under development, and improvements will be made accordingly. <br /><br/>
-The primary goal of Centa is to integrate Riverpod with our controller, providing a proper way to manage our project effectively.
+The primary goal of Contra is to integrate Riverpod with our controller, providing a proper way to manage our project effectively.
 <br />

 ## Features